andytluminosity/WebSort-Downloads/README.md

 # WebSort Downloads

+### Note: Only works for Google Chrome

 A program that automatically new downloads into subfolders based on their source website located in the same downloads folder.
-The source website is detected using chrome API.
+The source website is detected using Chrome API.

-### Note: Only works for Google Chrome

 ## Features